katrinleinweber/Markdown-for-bio-scientists/README.md

 ### Words of caution: try with finished doc, or small new one!

-> - initial time invest to learn syntax & install tools
+> - initial time investment to learn syntax & install tools
 > - pays off later, esp. for large documents

-> - different variants have slightly different capabilities
 > - emergency exit back to Word available: MD converts to `.docx`
+> - different Markdown variants/flavours

 \begin{figure}
   \centering